Small villages, Central LAOS

 A few nights I stayed in a hut right on the banks of a small river/big stream which got flooded by the rains (my hut are on stilts so I was reasonably safe from the waters).
 What amazed me was the kids (boys around 10 years old) swinging from the tree branches next to my hut and then jump down into the rushing waters of this very strong flowing river - without any fear.

 I truly enjoy rural Laos.
 The dense jungle is filled with critters (Orb Weaving Spider to the right) and creatures, with some awesome limestone rocks, and several caves which I explored.
 I think I may have made a new discovery -- the most amazing little cave dwelling creature which carries a big drop of water on his back (picture on bottom right).
-Got a really nice closeup picture - which just may make me (and the creature) famous!
+Got a really nice closeup picture - which just may

 I'm working my way up to northern Laos - to the Luang Prabang area.